Norman2115/totoro-fantasy/README.md

-# Totoro Fantasy

-# Little Girl's Adventure - Animated Short Story
+# Totoro Fantasy - Animated Short Story

 ## Project Overview
 This project is a simple animated short story inspired by "My Neighbor Totoro".
 The story follows a little girl who, after an argument with her mother, accidentally steps into a portal that teleports her to a strange and magical world.
 In this world, she encounters Totoro, who helps her return home.